Lambda runtimes - AWS Lambda

 Oct 31, 2016

 In almost all cases, the end-of-life date of a language version or operating system is known well in advance.
-The links below give end-of-life schedules for each language that Lambda supports as a managed runtime.
-In addition, Trusted Advisor includes a check that provides 120 days' notice of upcoming Lambda runtime end of support, and Lambda notifies you by email if you have functions using a runtime that is scheduled for end of support in the next 60 days.
+The following links give end-of-life schedules for each language that Lambda supports as a managed runtime.

 Language and framework support policies